beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git pull
-Updates Working directory to the newest commit from Remote repository executing ``git fetch`` and ``git merge`` between the retrieved changes and the current branch.
+Updates the Working directory to the newest commit from Remote repository executing ``git fetch`` and ``git merge`` between the retrieved changes and the current branch.

 ``` sh